Tetsuya Kakihara: Discography (as a singer)

 Kakihara released his debut mini-album, Still on Journey, on 24 November 2010, which is produced by Kiramune Project.
 His second mini-album, Continuous was released on 15 February 2012, third mini-album, Call Me, was released on 13 March 2013, and fourth mini-album. "ダンディギ・ダン (Dandigi dan)", was released on 30 July 2014.
 His first single (on the Kiramune label) is called "String of pain", released on 6 February 2013.
 It is the ending theme song for anime Hakkenden: Eight Dogs of the East in which he also voices the main role of Shino Inuzuka.

-He also attended the following live music performances:
+He attended the following live music performances: